 - Representing a food equipment manufacturer in action alleging refusal to deal in violation of Â§ 1 of the Sherman Act, Westman Commission Co. v.
 Hobart Corp., 796 F.2d 1216 (10th Cir.
 1986), cert. denied, 486 U.S.1005 (1987).

 - Representing a real estate developer in action challenging commercial zoning under the Sherman Act, Mason City Center Associates v.
 City of Mason City, 671 F.2d 1146 (8th Cir.
 1982).

-- Representing a manufacturer of outdoor power equipment in action alleging termination of sales agency agreement in violation of the Texas equipment dealer statute and in breach of contract, Relco Military Sales, Inc. v.
+- Representing a manufacturer of outdoor power equipment in action alleging termination of sales agency agreement in violation of the Texas equipment dealer statute, Relco Military Sales, Inc. v.
 Husqvarna Outdoor Products, Inc., No. 3:09-cv-1350 (N.D.
 Tex.).